SENATE JOINT RESOLUTION NO. 1

 (2) When a House bill is transmitted to the Senate, the Secretary of the Senate shall give a dated receipt for the bill to the Chief Clerk of the House.
 When a Senate bill is transmitted to the House of Representatives, the Chief Clerk of the House shall give a dated receipt to the Secretary of the Senate.

 (d) (i) Appropriation bills and any bill implementing provisions of a general appropriation bill must be transmitted to the Senate on or before the 67th legislative day.
+A fund transfer within the state treasury is not an appropriation for purposes of this section.

 (ii) Senate amendments to appropriation bills must be transmitted by the Senate to the House on or before the 80th legislative day.